 Kids love board games!
 What a fun way to practice the alphabet!!
 Children will practice identifying upper and lower case letters and pictures to move spaces along the game board.

 Alphabet Search & Color printable worksheets are perfect for practicing letter identification and locating pictures to color that start with a certain letter sound.
-They must search for a specific letter (upper and lower case) and pictures, then colouring those in.
-Children will enjoy searching and colouring in the pictures!
+They must search for a specific letter (upper and lower case) and pictures, then color.
+Children will enjoy searching and coloring in the pictures!

 - Order Up – Provide one type of card (upper or lower case letters) and place the cards in alphabet order.

 - Drill – Pile the cards upside down and turn them over one at a time and call out what it shows.
 If playing in groups, flash a card one at a time at two students who race to call out the answer.